GodZeus007/MUNT-Firoj/README.md

 <a href="https://godzeus007.github.io/MUNT-Firoj/"><img src="https://github.com/user-attachments/assets/48c3a9cb-06fa-4c45-92ec-194cdb7c5661" width="58"></a>
 <br>
-MYNT: Material You New Tab
+MUNT: Material UI New Tab

 </h1>
 <div align="center">

-MYNT: Material You New Tab is a versatile browser extension that personalizes your New Tab page with customizable themes, a welcoming message, and various handy tools, all while integrating seamlessly with your preferred search engine.
+MUNT: Material UI New Tab is a versatile browser extension that personalizes your New Tab page with customizable themes, a welcoming message, and various handy tools, all while integrating seamlessly with your preferred search engine.

 </div>